ethersphere/swarm-guide/contents/up-and-download.rst

 .. note:: Files can be uploaded in a single HTTP request, where the body is either a single file to store, a tar stream (application/x-tar) or a multipart form (multipart/form-data).

-To upload a single file, run this:
+To upload a single file to your node, run this:

 .. code-block:: none